What Entrepreneurs Should Know About The Pegasus Leaks

 What’s more, the line between state and secular is not always clear.
-The ruler of Dubai seems to have been using Pegasus to spy on his ex-wife and daughter, while in Mexico, the spyware has been implicated in the murder of a journalists who criticised a local drug cartel.
+The ruler of Dubai seems to have been using Pegasus to spy on his ex-wife and daughter, while in Mexico, the spyware has been implicated in the murder of journalists who criticised a local drug cartel.

-The bottom line is that more and more people are getting their hands on military grade spyware.
+The bottom line is that more and more people are getting their hands on military-grade spyware.
 And this problem is likely to get worse.

-Malware (programme that damage or disrupt systems) is already costing companies millions in ransomware attacks.
+Malware (programmes that damage or disrupt systems) is already costing companies millions in ransomware attacks.
 Pegasus has seriously undermined confidence in Apple and Android defences.
 In the future, Spyware tools are likely to see ever greater use.

 How can you protect your phone?

 Pegasus is sophisticated, but it is not without its weaknesses.
 Because the spyware does not leave any permanent mark on the phone’s hard drive, it is deleted from the system every time a phone reboots.